Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

-We start with the right-hand side of Equation \ref{Eqn:ModernHopfieldUpdateOriginal}, introducing an arbitrary constant \(\alpha > 0\) to represent any scaling factor we like.
+We start with the right-hand side of Equation \ref{Eqn:ModernHopfieldUpdateOriginal}, introducing an arbitrary constant \(\alpha > 0\).
 We will then show this has no effect on the sign of the result, and we are free to choose \(\alpha = \frac{1}{N}\) to normalize the similarity scores by the network dimension.

-[subsection] [ModernHopfieldModificationTheorem]{Theorem} \begin{UpdateRuleTheorem} The behavior of the modern Hopfield network update rule (Equation \ref{Eqn:ModernHopfieldUpdateOriginal}) is unchanged when applying a scaling factor \(\alpha\) inside the interaction function.
+[subsection] [ModernHopfieldModificationTheorem]{Theorem} \begin{UpdateRuleTheorem} The Dense Associative Memory, equipped with a homogenous interaction function, has unchanged update dynamics (Equation \ref{Eqn:ModernHopfieldUpdateOriginal}) when applying a scaling factor \(\alpha\) to similarity calculations inside the interaction function.
 That is:

 \end{UpdateRuleTheorem}

 \begin{proof}

 The sign of any real number is unaffected by scaling factor \(\alpha > 0\):